 Price: Free / $6.99 per month / $34.99 per year

 Tandem is a community app for learning languages.
 It’s very similar to HelloTalk.
 You pair with people, teach them your language, and they teach you theirs.
-The app supports voice and video calls along with picture, text, and audio messages.
+The app supports voice and video calls along with pictures, text, and audio messages.
 It supports over 150 languages.
 Thus, it shouldn’t be difficult to find a pair.
 Tandem even offers professional tutors.
 You can also pick the topic you want to study more on any particular day.
-It works best as a secondary learning source much like HelloTalk.
+It, along with HelloTalk (which is very similar in both scope and premise), works great as secondary learning platforms alongside your main one.

 If we missed any great English learning apps, tell us about them in the comments!
 You can also click here to check out our latest Android app and game lists!